 Though we sometimes say our work team is like our family… it isn’t.
 Employment wasn’t meant to last forever.
 We make a choice to come together to create some defined value and then move on, retire, sell, or exit in some way.
 The exit will come for every single team member, so let’s use this moment to solidify our values through our actions.
 Besides everyone who touches our business has a chance to become and advocate or an adversary.
 Let’s build advocates wherever we can.

 Finally, the way we lead during partings with team members will define in the hearts and minds of your remaining team members the true values of the company more than any words painted on your walls or rhetoric in your annual address.
 If you want loyalty, show it at the most unlikely times.
 Let’s say you want caring, be caring when others are not.
 If you want a great culture fit for every team member, fire people who don’t fit the culture even if they are delivering results.
 Live the values when it is tough and watch your team and your business grow…without losing your humanity.
-If you don’t have your values established and a way to ensure you are living them, we can help through our Elite Ignition program.
+If you don’t have your values established and a way to ensure you are living them, we can help through our business coaching program, Elite Ignition.